Cosmetic Dentistry: Dental Crown

 Porcelain crowns may be placed for several reasons including improving cosmetic appearance by covering a misshapen or badly discolored tooth.
 But usually a crown is covering and protecting a tooth that has been broken or damaged by trauma or decay.
 As a result of extensive damage, a filling may not be able to replace enough of the tooth or to make the tooth strong enough in the long term.
 A crown may hold together parts of a cracked tooth.

-Crowns are durable solutions usually lasting anywhere from 10 to 40 years and are stain resistant to maintain the beauty of your smile.
+Crowns are durable solutions and can last many years with proper care and they are stain resistant to maintain the beauty of your smile.
 They require only the normal oral hygiene that you practice for your natural teeth – frequent brushing and flossing.
-Dr. Thomas is an expert in cosmetic dentistry who has placed thousands of crowns for patients in Owasso and the surrounding area and he will make your experience easy and affordable.
+Dr. Thomas is an expert in cosmetic dentistry who has placed thousands of crowns for patients in Owasso and the surrounding area and he will make your experience easy.

 If the pulp of the tooth has been infected due to the injury or decay, you may first need a root canal to preserve the natural tooth before placing the crown.
 But not everyone who needs a crown needs to have a root canal first.